-- 8. An applicant which is incorporated outside Hong Kong must be a bank which, in the opinion of the MA, is adequately supervised by the relevant banking supervisory authority (usually the home supervisor in the place where the applicant is incorporated).
-A "bank" is as defined in section 46(9) of the Ordinance, i.e. a company which either is authorized or recognized as a bank in the place where it is incorporated; or may, whether or not in or outside the place where it is incorporated, lawfully take deposits from the general public, whether or not on current accounts. - 9.
+- 7. An applicant which is incorporated outside Hong Kong must be a bank which, in the opinion of the MA, is adequately supervised by the relevant banking supervisory authority (usually the home supervisor in the place where the applicant is incorporated).
+A "bank" is as defined in section 46(9) of the Ordinance, i.e. a company which either is authorized or recognised as a bank in the place where it is incorporated; or may, whether or not in or outside the place where it is incorporated, lawfully take deposits from the general public, whether or not on current accounts. - 8.
 In considering the adequacy of supervision exercised by the home supervisor, the MA will have regard to the extent to which that supervisor has established, or is actively working to establish, the necessary capabilities to meet the Basel standards relating to the supervision of international banks.
 Among other things, the standards provide that all international banking groups and international banks should be supervised by a home country authority that capably performs consolidated supervision.
-In making his assessment, the MA will take account of - - (a) the legal and administrative powers of the home supervisor; - (b) the supervisory framework of the home supervisor;
+In making his assessment, the MA will take account of - - (a) the legal and administrative powers of the home supervisor; - (b) the supervisory framework of the home supervisor; - the bank resolution regime of the home jurisdiction, and the approach of the home resolution authority to resolution planning;

-- the method of supervision adopted by, and the resources available to, the home supervisor; - (d) the information and analysis published by international organisations, such as - the International Monetary Fund (IMF) country reports on the IMF's assessments of the home jurisdiction's compliance with the Basel Core Principles for Effective Banking Supervision carried out within the framework of the Financial Sector Assessment Programme; - the reports issued by the Basel Committee on Banking Supervision in respect of assessment of the home jurisdiction's completeness and consistency of implementation of Basel II/2.5/III standards under the Regulatory Consistency Assessment Programme; and - (e) past experience in dealings with the home supervisor.
+- (d) the method of supervision adopted by, and the resources available to, the home supervisor; - (e) the information and analysis published by international organisations, such as - - the International Monetary Fund (IMF) country reports on the IMF's assessments of the home jurisdiction's compliance with the Basel Core Principles for Effective Banking Supervision carried out within the framework of the Financial Sector Assessment Programme; - the reports issued by the Basel Committee on Banking Supervision (Basel Committee) in respect of assessment of the home jurisdiction's completeness and consistency of implementation of Basel standards under the Regulatory Consistency Assessment Programme; and - the Financial Stability Board (FSB) reports on assessments of the home jurisdiction's compliance with the FSB Key Attributes of Effective Resolution Regimes for Financial Institutions and assessments of resolution or crisis management frameworks as conducted by other international organisations such as the IMF and World Bank; and - (f) past experience in dealings with the home supervisor and home resolution authority.